Graph immersions with parallel cubic form: Immersions and Jordan algebras

-On the other hand, let $J$ be a real Jordan algebra of dimension $n$, $\gamma$ a non-degenerate trace form on $J$, ${\cal Y} \subset J$ the connected component of 0 in the set of the negatives of the quasi-invertible elements of $J$, and $\Delta$ the involutive distribution on ${\cal D} = {\cal Y} \times \mathbb R$ from Lemma \ref{lem_zeta}.
-Then every maximal integral manifold of $\Delta$ is locally a non-degenerate graph immersion with parallel cubic form.
+On the other hand, let $J$ be a real Jordan algebra of dimension $n$, $\gamma$ a non-degenerate trace form on $J$, ${\cal Y} \subset J$ the connected component of ${\bf 0}$ in the set of the negatives of the quasi-invertible elements of $J$, and $\Delta$ the involutive distribution on ${\cal D} = {\cal Y} \times \mathbb R$ defined by the kernel of the form \eqref{zeta_def}.
+Then every maximal integral manifold of $\Delta$ is a non-degenerate graph immersion with parallel cubic form.

 We shall now consider the interplay between these relations.